 - Unauthorized use and/or failure to use a parking sticker will result in tickets, towing, immobilization or a ban from campus parking.

 - Tickets can still be added to the student account of students who do not register their vehicle.
-The University tracks all tickets written, even on non-registered vehicle.
+The University tracks all tickets issued, even on non-registered vehicles.
 This means a student could receive dozens of ticket charges all at once if we determine who owns the vehicle.
 This includes tickets from prior years.

 - One-way violation.
 All community members must follow the posted parking signs.
 This includes one-way signs.

 - Speeding.
 The campus speed limit is 15 mph.